he-dev/SmartConfig/README.md

 - Multiple configurations in a single storage.
 - Multiple data sources: app.config (read-only) (connectionsStrings & appSettings), SQL database (read-write)
 - Extendibility.
 You can write your own data source and value converters.
+-
+## Is this all it offers?
+Not quite.
+I have more ideas for new features but we have to start somewhere so here's the first basic version.
+The most important ones that will come are:
+- Automatic database keys generation so that you don't have to write each entry by yourself.
+- Database settings override from app.config.
+- Custom app.config sections.
+- Saving settings to app.config.
+- Xml data source.
+- Automatic reloading when datasource changes and change notifications.

 ## Hallo SmartConfig! - Basic Example